oils-for-unix/oils/regtest/aports.md

 ### Publish Reports - `op.oils.pub`

+After verifying the output of `write-all-reports`, add a line to the markdown in `aports-html.sh published-html`.

-After `write-all-reports`, you can share the results:
+Then share the results:

     $ regtest/aports-html.sh make-wwz _tmp/aports-report/2025-08-07-fix